Agnieszka-21/namaste-django/README.md

 The application has been deployed via Heroku.

-This program was developed using a [template from the Code Institute](https://github.com/Code-Institute-Org/p3-template)...
+This program was developed using a [template from the Code Institute](https://github.com/Code-Institute-Org/ci-full-template).

+UPDATE CONFIG VARS!!!
 In order to deploy the application to Heroku I followed the following steps:
 - Sign up or log in to Heroku.
 - On the main Heroku dashboard page select "Create new app".